Jabb0/FastFlow3D/README.md

 - Apparently the z-axis is the height.
 - Using vertical pillarization makes sense as objects can only rotate around the z-axis in the Waymo dataset.
 Therefore, the a pillar is a good capture of the same points in an object.
 - Use mean L2 (MSE) loss for training
-- Is the ego motion compensation necessary on the previous frame here?
+- Ego motion is removed by a translation matrix that transforms the previous frame to the view of the current frame.
 - They trained their model for 19 epochs using the Adam optimizer.
-- They applied an artificiall downweight of background points in the L2 loss by a factor of 0.1.
+- They applied an artificial downweight of background points in the L2 loss by a factor of 0.1.
 This value is found using hyperparameter search.
 Maybe redo this with a better searcher.

 ## Data